XXTEA Cipher

 Ciphertext (Base64):

-XL1SrdJfKYjhvNhoThe number of rounds in XXTEA Cipher depends on the size of the data block, typically calculated as 6 + 52/n (where n is the number of 32-bit words).
+XL1SrdJfKYjhvNhoThe number of rounds in XXTEA depends on the size of the data block, typically calculated as 6 + 52/n (where n is the number of 32-bit words).
 This dynamic round count ensures sufficient mixing regardless of input size.

-Decryption with the XXTEA Cipher reverses the mixing process by applying the same key and iterating through the operations in reverse order.
+Decryption with the XXTEA reverses the mixing process by applying the same key and iterating through the operations in reverse order.
 Each transformation is undone step-by-step until the original plaintext is restored:

 Ciphertext (Base64): XL1SrdJfKYjhvNho